SomewhatMay/SyncedTime/README.md

 If you are calling this on the server, it is recommended to use `tick()` instead; as it will return the same value.

-If you are using Synced time on the client, then use call function.
+If you are using Synced time on the client, then call this function.

 If you are using time on the client that never needs to be synced or differentiated with the server, use `tick()` instead.